 The Centerville Board of Education furnishes textbooks for students.
-However, the district also maintains a uniform and consistent Student Fees schedule to cover the cost of necessary workbooks, art supplies, technology software and devices, and other materials that are not reusable, but essential to our quality program.
+However, the district also maintains a uniform and consistent Student Fees schedule to cover the cost of necessary workbooks, art supplies, and other materials that are not re-usable, but essential to our quality program.
 NOTIFICATION OF THE AMOUNT OF THESE FEES IS SENT HOME THE FIRST DAY OF SCHOOL.